DEMON-NEUROHACK/Challenge-3-London-Team-C/README.md

 Next, we sought to assess whether the variant- and gene-level data modality were sufficiently different across individuals to be useful as classifier predictors.
-This is an indirect assessment approach in lieu of access to real participant-levle data (as opposed the dummy VCFs file we had access to).
+This is an indirect assessment approach in lieu of access to real participant-level data (as opposed the dummy VCFs file we had access to).
+Ensuring that each data modality varies across individuals is important because if all values across all individuals are essentially identical, the classifier will not be able to learn to distinguish phenotypic differences (e.g. LONG vs. SHORT survival time).

 We computed pairwise Pearson correlations (r) across all individuals (repeated for each data modality separately).
 This demonstrated that most (though not all) data modalities had evidence of varying across individuals.

 **Figure**: Inter-individual correlations for 5 gene-level data
 modalities: a) structural variant (SV) inversions, b) SV deletions, c)